Bump on Head: 9 Causes, Treatment & When to See a Doctor

 A sebaceous cyst is a fluid-filled bump that grows due to a pore that is blocked with dirt, dust or natural skin oil.
 These cysts can cause pain when brushing or washing your hair.

-What to do: Sebaceous cysts are usually removed with a minor surgical procedure.
+How to treat: Sebaceous cysts are usually removed with a minor surgical procedure.
 Most times, the cysts are benign, although the doctor may opt to send a specimen to the lab for analysis.

 4. Folliculitis